girjesh-impact/postgres-sequelize/README.md

 # How to start

-- Clone the repository
+- Clone the repository using "git clone https://github.com/girjesh-impact/postgres-sequelize.git"
-- Run the command npm install in root directory of this project to install dependencies
+- Run the command **npm install** in root directory of this project to install dependencies
 - Start the server using the command **node server.js**

+<br><br>

 # Available routes
-There are two routes available in this project.
+There are three routes available in this project.

 ## Base url
 http:localhost:5000